Garmin VO2max: How Far Off Is Yours? (94 Paired Powertests, 2026)

 The Bias Curve — And Why It Flips

-The single most useful chart we can give you is the bias broken out by fitness bucket.
-It is monotonic and, at the elite end, it inverts.
+The most useful view of this data is the bias broken out by fitness bucket.
+It shrinks from bottom to top, and at the elite end it crosses zero.

 Why Regression Toward the Mean Explains This